transentis/bptk_py_tutorial/usage/installation.md

 First of all, you need [Python](https://www.python.org/).
 Download the latest version for your operating system.

-BPTK-Py was tested with Python 3.9.
+BPTK-Py was tested with Python 3.10, but should also run fine with Python 3.9

 ### Clone the BPTK-Py tutorial